-Anna is an experienced health care leader and innovator, clinical researcher and Physiotherapist (B.Phty, M.Phty (Geriatrics), PhD).
-She has over 20 years of health industry and research experience that spans company start-ups, academia and corporate.
-She is passionate about healthy ageing and innovative models to support the health and care experience of older people.
+Anna is an experienced health care leader and innovator, clinical researcher and Physiotherapist.
+She has more than 20 years of health industry and research experience and is passionate about healthy ageing and innovative models to support the health and care experience of older people.

 Anna has an international reputation for her ageing research contributions with over 100 publications and collaborative research partnerships with the Mayo clinic, Bournemouth University Dementia Institute, along with several Australian Universities and industry organisations.
-In evidence of the impact of her research, key findings have been cited by National Best Practice Guidelines and a landmark falls prevention trial she led with >40,000 patients was published in The BMJ and downloaded >7,000 times in the first month after publication.
-She has also authored the textbook Palgrave Handbook of Physical Activity and Health Promotion and remains an active researcher with an Adjunct Associate Professor appointment in Health Services Research at Monash University.
+She has also authored the textbook Palgrave Handbook of Physical Activity and Health Promotion and remains an active researcher with Adjunct Professor appointments and several universities.

 Director, Research Discovery

-Tanya is a research leader and Clinical Psychologist specialising in the mental health of older adults (BSc(Hons), DPysch(Clin)).
-She has conducted research in depression, anxiety, and dementia for over 18 years, with a particular interest in translatable research that demonstrates sustainable improvements in the wellbeing of older adults.
-Her research has investigated innovative approaches to improve the detection and management of mental health conditions, and she has designed and implemented several training programs that significantly improved the knowledge and skills of aged care staff.
-Most recently, she developed a successful transition program for newly admitted aged care residents, which significantly reduced symptoms of depression in this vulnerable population.
+Tanya is a research leader and Clinical Psychologist specialising in the mental health of older adults.
+She has conducted research in depression, anxiety, and dementia for more than 18 years, with a particular interest in translatable research that demonstrates sustainable improvements in the wellbeing of older adults.

-Tanya has over 100 peer-reviewed publications and book chapters in health-related research, and has been awarded over $4m to support her research.
-She holds Adjunct Professorial positions at Monash University and Swinburne University of Technology.
+Tanya has over 100 peer-reviewed publications and book chapters in health-related research and has been awarded over $4 million to support her research.
+She holds Adjunct Professor positions at several universities.

 Professor of Primary Health Care and Community Nursing

-Keryln has extensive clinical experience in wound and ostomy care (RN, PhD, STN(Cred), CF) and is committed to advancing best practice within these domains through research and education.
-Her research interests includes: skin tears, pressure injuries, leg ulcers, surgical wound dehiscence, diabetic foot, ostomy care and translation of evidence into practice.
+Keryln has extensive clinical experience in wound care and is committed to advancing best practice within these domains through research and education.
 Keryln was a lead researcher in the Wound Management Innovation Collaborative Research Centre 2010-2018.
 She is currently an investigator in the Australian Wound Research Alliance National Wound Care Initiative.
-Keryln has a joint position at Curtin University where she co-ordinates the Curtin University Postgraduate Program of Wound, Ostomy and Continence Practice in Australia and Singapore, in addition to supervision of PhD and MPhil students.
+Keryln has a joint position at Curtin University where she co-ordinates the Curtin University Postgraduate Program of Wound, Ostomy and Continence Practice in Australia and Singapore.
 She is the Deputy Lead of the Curtin Health Innovation Research Institute Inflammation, Infectious Diseases and Wound Care Domain and the lead of the Wound Care stream.

-Keryln is the Chair of the Pan Pacific Pressure Injury Alliance and participated in the Guideline Governance Committee development of the International Guideline 2014, 2019.
-She is the Evidence Chair on the International Wound Infection Institute.
+Keryln is the Chair of the Pan Pacific Pressure Injury Alliance and is the Evidence Chair on the International Wound Infection Institute.
 She was appointed a Fellow of Wounds Australia in 2006 and a Life Member of the Australian Association of Stomal Therapy Nurses in 2015.
-She was awarded the Western Australian Health Life-Time Achievement in Nursing Award in 2010.
 Keryln has over 120 peer reviewed publications and texts including the Wound Care Manual now in its 7th edition.
-Keryln has been a member of the Editorial Board Journal Wound Practice & Research 1993-2021.